yangjunsong/Notes-library/README.md

 # Notes-library
 ![](EnNote.png)
+>
 >Here are some notes to help college students learn programming and employment.
 >These notes are organized by me, I hope you like it.

+*Sincere blessing, I hope you have a bright future*

 *I work on the small project on my own so the code lacks of comments.*